-Nhan grew up in poverty.
+Mary grew up in poverty.
 She appreciates the values of education her parents gifted to her.
-Compassion was instilled in Nhan from her childhood days, seeing her mother helping the same beggar every morning at 10am.
-Her passion to change people’s lives for the better motivated her to co-found Hands For Hope in 2000.
-She has been selflessly and tirelessly leading the charity voluntarily since then.
+Compassion was instilled in Mary from her childhood days, seeing her mother helping the same beggar every morning at 10am.
+Mary found Hands For Hope in 2000 with a group of friends and she has been selflessly and tirelessly leading the charity voluntarily since then.

-Nhan has a degree in Business – Accounting.
+Mary has a degree in Business – Accounting.
 She is a CPA with over 20 years of experience working as a senior finance leader and business partner for top 200 Australian companies and not for profit organisations including Melbourne University and The Australian Red Cross Blood Services.
 She continues to bring her business acumen, inspirational and authentic leadership to Hands For Hope.
-Her accounting and finance expertise helps shape and strengthen Hands For Hope’s financial health and sustainability.

-In 2017, Nhan takes a year off from her professional life to work full-time, unpaid for Hands For Hope.
+Mary currently serves as Chairperson in the Advisory Board.
+She is taking time off from her professional life to work full-time, unpaid for Hands For Hope since June 2017.
 She is determined to reinvigorate and steer the charity towards 2020 on a journey of sustainable growth.

 Van came to Australia as a young refugee child and grew up making her living as a Marketing Professional in Melbourne Australia before she left to explore the world in 1995 and ended up on many different shores from trekking to Everest Base Camp to living in Europe and the Caribbean.
 Life was good and she lived for the most part, quite self-centred.